build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 {"startYear":"2015","runtimeMinutes":"100","Thriller":"1","Music":"0","Documentary":"0","Film-Noir":"0","War":"0","History":"0","Animation":"0","Biography":"0","Horror":"0","Adventure":"1","Sport":"0","News":"0","Musical":"0","Mystery":"0","Action":"1","Comedy":"0","Sci-Fi":"1","Crime":"1","Romance":"0","Fantasy":"0","Western":"0","Drama":"0","Family":"0","averageRating":"7","numVotes":"50"
 }
 ```
 11. Next we create the 2nd chalice project for the 2nd REST API which takes the Cluster Number as an input and returns back the list of movies belonging to that cluster from our augmented data that we saved in the Glue database.
-We go to the root of the Cloud9 environment by doing `cd ~/environment` on the Cloud 9 terminal and then create a new chalice project by executing this:
+We go to the root of the Cloud9 environment by doing `cd ~/environment` on the Cloud 9 terminal and then create a new Chalice project by executing this:
 ```bash
   chalice new-project query-athena-boto3
 ```